 As Dionysus and the frogs traverse the lake, they also traverse two languages seamlessly.
 This is suggestive of a removal or absence of a hierarchy between them.
 Charon, however, appears to be above the interaction as he can make both Dionysus and the frogs cease to speak: ‘Stop!
 Easy! […] Now pay your fare and go.’
 (The Frogs: 43.8-9).
-Death, therefore, erases the distinction between the human and the animal in this play, and allows for a mutual understanding of language.
+Death, which is represented in The Frogs by moving across the lake from the land of the living to the land of the dead, therefore, erases the distinction between the human and the animal in this play, and allows for a mutual understanding of language.

 This connection, by Joyce, between death and the loss of voice is not isolated to this moment in the Wake or indeed to Finnegans Wake itself.
 Earlier on in Ulysses, Bloom aligns the two through his business idea of attaching a gramophone to a grave in order to hear the dead speak: ‘Besides how could you remember everybody?
 Eyes, walk, voice.
 Well, the voice, yes: gramophone.
 Have a gramophone in every grave or keep it in the house.’.
 Given that the separation of voice from the body, or the presence of voice without an obvious source (such as with Echo from Ovidian myth) is perceived as unnerving, (as Connor points out, and I have referenced previously in this chapter), Bloom’s business idea is unlikely to have been successful.
 It does, however, fit into Morton’s idea of ‘translation’; as the original voice object dies, its environment translates it into various new objects, such as a digital (or gramophone) recording, which can outlast both the voice and its speaker.
 This connection between silence and death—as the following conclusion will demonstrate—can also be observed (appropriately) at the Wake’s end.